jameslovallo/ardi/README.md

 ### render()

 If you prefer declarative rendering, you can manually call `this.render()` to re-render the component's template with any updated prop values.
-However, in most cases effects can be handled by imperatively manipulating elements through `this.parts`, which is the most efficient way to reflect state changes in your component's markup.
+However, in most cases effects can be handled by imperatively manipulating elements through `this.refs`, which is the most efficient way to reflect state changes in your component's markup.

 ---